 What is Business Life Insurance?

-Business life insurance is a term used to describe the different types of life insurance policies designed to provide a form of protection for businesses in the event of a financial loss.
+Business life insurance is a term used to describe the different types of life insurance policies designed protect businesses from sudden financial losses.
 The most common type of life insurance for business includes key person insurance (also known as keyman cover) and business expenses insurance.
-Business life insurance policies can be utilised to cover employees, business owners, and families should anything happen to them.
+Business life insurance policies can be utilised to cover:

 There are over 2.1 million businesses in Australia, with 96% of them are small businesses.
 Only 31% of this number who are self-employed have income protection in place, and only 10% of businesses have business expenses insurance (Comminsure, 2008).
 As a business owner, you have worked to make sure your business continues to operate and grow, even in difficult times.
 Having insurance in place for your business is important should anything happen down the track.
 There are many different kinds of insurance designed to secure the lifeline of your business and it is essential to choose the appropriate insurance for your business and review your cover on annual basis as your business changes.

 3 types of business life insurance to understand